 Fold3 - Featuring records documenting military history, Fold 3 provides access to international resources related to armed forces, in addition to naturalization records and city directories, and is available at all Carlsbad City Library locations and remotely to Carlsbad City Library cardholders.

-Heritage Quest - Available in the Library and remotely to Carlsbad City Library cardholders, Heritage Quest gives users access to primary sources including census records, city directories, seven million pages of genealogy books and the Library of Congress Photo Collection.
+Heritage Quest - Access to primary sources including census records, city directories, seven million pages of genealogy books and the Library of Congress Photo Collection.
+Available in the Library and remotely to Carlsbad City Library cardholders.

 Newspapers.com - Over 85 million digitized pages, dating from the early 1700s into the early 2000s, are available in the Library and remotely to Carlsbad City Library cardholders through Newspapers.com Library Edition.